MarkStringerComedy/MarkStringerComedy.github.io/index.md

 I thought a lot of the other comedians were *very* good and I did find myself spilling out into the South Kensington freezing afternoon wondering why I am doing this (the questions pretty much everybody else asks me).

-But I did do the whole of the Fucking ToTo, ToTo, TuTu.
+But I did do the whole of the Fucking Toto, Toto, Tutu.
 Bit which I've no idea where it came from, but there we are.
 So I came away with a bunch of resolutions.

 1) Hothouse your routines when you have new material in them (I don't quite know how I'm going to do that before tomorrow night, but, anyway, that's the resolution).
 2) Keep writing - doing the hadron joke collider etc really works, even when it doesn't work.